A guide to living in Bethnal Green

 The cobbled streets of Bethnal Green are complimented effectively by the mix of pubs and restaurants around Globe Road.
 Furthermore, the varied shopping areas of Roman Road and Bethnal Green Road mean residents don’t have to stray far from the E2 postcode.

 The range of property in the area has attracted many young families and creative professionals.
 There is something for all budgets in Bethnal Green from flats and apartments to terraces and house shares.
 New apartment blocks are an ideal residency option for local students, whilst a number of Grade II listed 2 and 3 bedroom houses are being snapped up by commuters looking for a better quality of property.

 On seeing the name E Pellicci many customers could be forgiven for thinking they were entering a ramshackle Italian Deli, in fact they are crossing the threshold into a Great British Café.
 Serving quality and traditional greasy spoon fare, E Pellicci is Grade II listed with an unbeatable atmosphere.
-Found just around the corner from the London College of Fashion, The Book Club is more than its name suggests.
-Visitors are treated to ping pong, pool and board games as well as the traditional bar service.

 The Museum of Childhood provides a fantastic opportunity to relive one’s younger days.
 Situated in Bethnal Green Houses, the museum has a selection of collections including children’s clothes and toys from across the ages and is thoroughly interesting for both adults and children.